Toorak railway station

-Toorak railway station is a commuter railway station on the northern boundary of Armadale, a suburb of Melbourne, Victoria, Australia.
+Toorak station is a railway station operated by Metro Trains Melbourne on the Frankston line, part of the Melbourne rail network.
+It serves the north of Armadale, a suburb of Melbourne, Victoria, Australia.
+The station is named after the nearby suburb of Toorak, which is located north of the station.

 The station is listed on the Victorian Heritage Register, and was opened on 7 May 1879.
-The station is named after the nearby suburb of Toorak—located north of the station.
 The station consists of an island platform and two side platforms all accessed by a pedestrian bridge.
 There are two principal station buildings located on the central platform (platforms 2 and 3) and on platform 4, consisting of a small two and one-story brick buildings.
 These buildings were provided in 1914, as ticketing and staff offices.
 The station is only partially accessible due to a multiple steep access ramps.

-Toorak railway station is served by the Frankston line, part of the Melbourne railway network.
-The station also connects to the Route 72 tram service and the route 604 and 605 bus services.
+The station connects to the Route 72 tram service and the route 604 and 605 bus services.
 The journey to Flinders Street railway station is approximately 6.5 kilometres (4.04 mi) and takes 11 minutes.